Codecademy/docs/content/javascript/concepts/arrays/terms/slice/slice.md

 ---
 Title: '.slice()'
-Description: 'Creates a partial copy of an array without altering the original array.'
+Description: 'Returns a shallow copy of a part of an array without altering the original array.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'